 Several monoclonal antibodies modify the function of immune checkpoints Defenses Against Cancer After a cell becomes cancerous, the immune system is often able to recognize it as abnormal and destroy it before it replicates or spreads.
 The cancerous cells may be completely eliminated,... read more , which help to control the immune system, and in so doing stimulate the body's natural anticancer immunity.
-Drugs called checkpoint inhibitors may block checkpoints CTLA-4 (ipilimumab) and PD1 or PD-L1 (nivolumab, pembrolizumab, durvalumab, atezolizumab, avelumab).
-Pembrolizumab can be used for any advanced cancer with a DNA-repair defect independent of where the cancer is in the body.
-These drugs are sometimes given alone or combined with other anticancer drugs.
+Drugs called checkpoint inhibitors may block checkpoints, which are proteins that help turn the immune response off and on.
+Some cancers activate these checkpoints and turn off the immune system's ability to attack the cancer.
+Checkpoint inhibitors such as CTLA-4 (ipilimumab and tremelimumab) and PD1 (cemiplimab, dostarlimab, nivolumab, and pembrolizumab) or PD-L1 (durvalumab, atezolizumab, and avelumab) allow the immune system to attack the cancer.
+For example, pembrolizumab can be used for any advanced cancer with a DNA-repair defect independent of where the cancer is in the body.
+Checkpoint inhibitors are sometimes given alone or combined with other anticancer drugs.

 Interferon (of which there are several types) is the best-known and most widely used biologic response modifier.
 Almost all human cells produce interferon naturally, but interferon can also be made through biotechnology.
 Although its precise mechanisms of action are not totally clear, interferon has a role in the treatment of several cancers, such as Kaposi sarcoma and malignant melanoma.